firebase/flutterfire/CONTRIBUTING.md

 5. Push your branch to git running `git push origin [RELEASE BRANCH NAME]`.
 6. Run `melos version` to automatically version packages and update Changelogs.
 7. Run `melos publish` to dry run and confirm all packages are publishable.
+8. Run `./generate_version.sh` to update the `versions.mdx` file.
-8. Run `git push origin [RELEASE BRANCH NAME]` & open pull request for review on GitHub.
+9. Run `git push origin [RELEASE BRANCH NAME]` & open pull request for review on GitHub.
-9. After successful review and merge of the pull request, switch to `master` branch locally, & run `git pull origin master`.
+10. After successful review and merge of the pull request, switch to `master` branch locally, & run `git pull origin master`.
-10. Run `melos publish --no-dry-run` to now publish to Pub.dev.
+11. Run `melos publish --no-dry-run` to now publish to Pub.dev.
-11. Run `git push --tags` to push tags to repository.
+12. Run `git push --tags` to push tags to repository.
-12. Ping @kevinthecheung to get the changelog in Firebase releases.
+13. Ping @kevinthecheung to get the changelog in Firebase releases.

 ### Graduate packages